The Prisoner (video game): Gameplay

 In addition, each section of the map has a central kiosk where the player can check inventory and other statistics.

 Very few of these locations provide any sort of instructions about how to proceed, particularly the Great Chair and the Cat and Mouse Bar.
 Several locations are analogous to episodes in the TV series.
-For example, the Milgram Experiment building is thematically similar to the episode "Once Upon a Time"; the Gemini Diner references clones whereas the TV series has No. 6 encountering duplicates; the Town Hall sees # placed in charge of the Island much as No. 6 is briefly in charge of the Village in "Free for All."
+For example, the Milgram Experiment building is thematically similar to the episode "Once Upon a Time"; the Gemini Diner references clones whereas the TV series has No. 6 encountering duplicates; the Town Hall sees # placed in charge of the Island much as No. 6 is briefly in charge of the Village in "Free for All," an episode that (like the game) also features a pub called the Cat and Mouse.

 Different graphic styles are used throughout.
 The game is usually displayed in a top-down perspective, showing representations of the different locations while the player is represented by the # symbol.
 Several segments of the game make use of all-text screens with limited ASCII animation, while other segments use either the Apple II's low-resolution or high-resolution graphics modes.

-There are also times where the escape key cannot be used, and doing so causes the message "Such thoughts are punishable" to appear onscreen and # may be returned to the Castle.
+There are also times where the escape key on the Apple's keyboard cannot be used, and doing so causes the message "Such thoughts are punishable" to appear onscreen and # may be returned to the Castle.
 At other times, pressing the escape key helps the player.
 Such constant flux in the game's rules are a purposeful attempt to frustrate the player.

 The game continually tries to trick the player into revealing the secret three-digit code.
-One of the most nefarious attempts (which occurs in Prisoner 2) is a simulated game crash which includes the error message "Syntax error in line ###", where the line number is the player's resignation code.
+One of the most nefarious attempts (which occurs in Prisoner 2) is a simulated game crash that includes the error message "Syntax error in line ###", where the line number is the player's resignation code.
 This was a common error message in the Apple II's BASIC programming language, and the logical step for users of the time would be to review the erroneous line of code with the command "List ###" (again substituting the specific number in question).
 Typing the secret three-digit code at any time resulted in the game being lost, however, and that included typing such a BASIC command since, unknown to the player, the game was actually still running.
 Ironically, being able to list the program's code from within it was one way to solve and win the game by means of analyzing the program and deducing a solution.
 Yet such a solution was entirely within the spirit of the game, as its clues sometimes broke the fourth wall with an acknowledgement that a computer game was being played.